Marquise Brown Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- In his four matchups against the Steelers, Brown's 31.2 receiving yards average is 36.3 less than his over/under for Sunday's game (67.5).
+- Brown is averaging 31.2 receiving yards per game in four career matchups against the Steelers, 36.3 fewer than his receiving yards prop bet over/under for Sunday's game (67.5).

-- Brown, in four matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Brown has caught a touchdown pass versus the Steelers three times, but did not have multiple TDs in any of those games.

-- The 251.9 yards per game the Steelers are allowing through the air makes them the NFL's 14th-ranked pass defense.
+- The 251.9 passing yards the Steelers yield per game makes them the NFL's 14th-ranked pass defense this season.

-- The Steelers' defense is 10th in the NFL, conceding 1.5 passing touchdowns per game.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 10th in the league.

 Recent Performances

-- In last week's game against the Browns, Brown was targeted 10 times and recorded eight catches for 51 yards.
+- In last week's matchup with the Browns, Brown caught eight passes for 51 yards while being targeted 10 times.

-- Brown has 14 catches on 23 targets for 88 yards over his last three games, averaging 29.3 yards per game.

 Brown's Baltimore Teammates